 I am so very excited to have the lovely Helen Scheuerer here for an interview for the SECOND time, to celebrate the upcoming release of her final novel within her fantastic YA fantasy series, the Oremere Chronicles!

 I am a big fan of this #LoveOzYA fantasy series, and I definitely recommend it!!

-I hope you enjoy reading Martin's interesting answers as much as I did!
+I hope you enjoy reading Helen's answers to my questions as much as I did! :)

 Being shortlisted for the Readings 2019 Readings Young Adult Book Prizehas just been so amazing!
 Every time I think about I feel so excited, and to be honest the whole thing has been very unexpected!
 I feel really proud of it :)

 As part of the shortlist, I got the opportunity to write a guest blog post for the Readings blog, WHICH YOU CAN READ HERE, where I talked about some of the themes behind the book and how anime really influenced me when I was writing.

 So.....
 2019 is shaping up into quite a freaking awesome year for me!
 I will be honest, the last bunch of years for me have been quite a struggle.
 My mum died and since then things have been hard.
 On top of everything else that was going on, was that I wanted to be a published author very badly but nothing was happening.
 But I feel like things are finally shifting for me, and that has been a complete relief.
 It is nice to feel like life is moving again, that I am feeling happy!

 In 2019, my very first book came out, Making Friends with Alice Dyson, and it was shortlisted for the Readings 2019 YA Book Prize (so amazing!) and I was also recently awarded a residency to spend a whole week writing at Varuna!!!!

 And now, I have also signed a contract with the lovely people at Wakefield Press for my second YA novel, Taking Down Evelyn Tait!